Criminal case. COPY OF DYATLOV GROUP'S DIARY January 23, 1959

 Yesterday it seems we stumbled upon his resting stop.
 Deer didn't go any further.
 The hunter took the beaten trail by himself, we are following in his steps.

-Had a surprisingly good overnight, air is warm and dry, though it’s -18°C to -24°C. Walking is especially hard today.
+Had a surprisingly good overnight, the air is warm and dry, though it’s -18°C to -24°C. Walking is especially hard today.
 We can't see the trail, have to grope our way through at times.
 Can’t do more than 1.5-2 km (1 mile) per hour.

 Trying out new ways to clear the path.
 The first in line drops his backpack, skis forward for five minutes, comes back for a 10-15 minute break, then catches up with the group.
 That’s one way to keep laying ski tracks non-stop.
 Hard on the second hiker though, who has to follow the new trail with full gear on his back.
 We gradually leave the Auspiya valley, it’s upwards all the way but goes rather smoothly.
 Thin birch grove replaces firs.
-The end of forest is getting closer.
+The end of the forest is getting closer.
 Wind is western, warm, piercing, with speed like the draft from airplanes at take-off.
 Firn, open spaces.
 I can't even think of setting up a labaz here.
 It's nearly 4.
 Have to start looking for a place to pitch the tent.
 We go south in the Auspiya valley.
 Seems this place has the deepest snow.
 Wind not strong, snow 1.2-2 m (3-4 ft) deep.
 We’re exhausted, but start setting up for the night.
 Firewood is scarce, mostly damp firs.
 We build the campfire on the logs, too tired to dig a fire pit.
 Dinner’s in the tent.
 Nice and warm.
 Can’t imagine such comfort on the ridge, with howling wind outside, hundreds of kilometers away from human settlements.

 Dyatlov (last record in the diary)